-Rural Women Peace Link implemented this program since November 2016 with support from the Embassy of Finland – Nairobi.
-The program is being implemented in Uasin Gishu, Bungoma, and West Pokot counties.
+Rural Women Peace Link implemented this program from November 2016 with support from the Embassy of Finland – Nairobi.
+The program was implemented in Uasin Gishu, Bungoma, and West Pokot counties.

-The goal of the project is to promote local ownership, participation, and engagement of women in decision-making platforms and in the implementation of the Kenya National Action Plan (KNAP).
-The objectives of the project are to enhance the knowledge and capacity of county steering committees on UNSCR 1325 and the KNAP, to strengthen public knowledge on UNSCR 1325 and the KNAP through media engagement, to enhance participation and engagement of women, men and youth in peace-building and GBV prevention and response at the county level, and to integrate KNAP into County Integrated Development Plans and budgets in 3 counties in Kenya budgets.
+The goal of the project was to promote local ownership, participation, and engagement of women in decision-making platforms and in the implementation of the Kenya National Action Plan (KNAP).
+The objectives of the project were to enhance the knowledge and capacity of county steering committees on UNSCR 1325 and the KNAP, to strengthen public knowledge on UNSCR 1325 and the KNAP through media engagement, to enhance participation and engagement of women, men, and youth in peace-building and GBV prevention and response at the county level, and to integrate KNAP into County Integrated Development Plans and budgets in 3 counties in Kenya.

-This project is anchored on SDG 5 – achieve gender equality and empower all women and girls and SDG 16 – promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels.
-The project will also be anchored on the current Kenyan Constitution – Bill of Rights that gives women a lot of leverage but which must be closely monitored to ensure the actualization of these gains to the benefit of women; The Prohibition of Female Genital Mutilation Act 2011, Sexual Offences Act 2006, National Gender and Equality Act (2011) among others.
+This project was anchored on SDG 5 – achieve gender equality and empower all women and girls and SDG 16 – promote peaceful and inclusive societies for sustainable development, provide access to justice for all, and build effective, accountable, and inclusive institutions at all levels.
+The project was also anchored on the current Kenyan Constitution – Bill of Rights that gives women a lot of leverage but which must be closely monitored to ensure the actualization of the gains to the benefit of women; The Prohibition of Female Genital Mutilation Act 2011, Sexual Offences Act 2006, National Gender and Equality Act (2011) among others.